 BECOMING A PRIME-SEASON VENDOR

 Thank you for your interest in becoming a vendor with Community Foodworks!
-With eight market days each week, Community Foodworks is proud to offer our markets as business incubators for the many wonderful farms, nurseries, bakeries, meat and seafood providers, cheese makers and specialty food producers our area has to offer.
+Community Foodworks is proud to offer our markets as business incubators for the many wonderful farms, nurseries, bakeries, meat and seafood providers, cheese makers and specialty food producers our area has to offer.

 Each market has a unique customer-base and growth opportunity; every vendor is carefully evaluated with a commitment to creating a diverse and successful marketplaces for their communities.
 Please note, we are committed to supporting locally and sustainably produced products, as well as small businesses, and evaluate each application on a case-by-case basis.